scverse/scvi-tools/docs/installation.md

 - _autotune_ - in order to run scvi.autotune
 - _hub_ - in order to use scvi.hub
 - _regseq_ - in order to run scvi.data.add_dna_sequence
-- _scanpy_ - in order to use scanpy
+- _criticism_ - for critisicm report creation
 - _file_sharing_ - for convenient files sharing
 - _parallel_ - for parallelization engine
 - _interpretability_ - for supervised models interpretability